Studer A827 24 Track Audio Recorder

 More for less?

 The audio inputs and outputs and the permanent synch outputs are located directly on the back panel.
 0n each audio board the head signals (audio and RF) are connected via a D-connector directly to the preamplifier/headblock assembly.
-This must be the most simple design for wiring audio.
+This must be the simplest design for wiring audio.
 The audio electronics is carefully and completely phase compensated.
-The Dolby HX PRO function for optimized treble response at low tape speeds can be selectively activated.
+The Dolby HX PRO function for optimised treble response at low tape speeds can be selectively activated.

 The exchangeable headblocks are equipped with advanced glass metal heads.
 The extremely low wear of this hard, amorphous core material and the excellent audio data that remain constant throughout the long life are the salient features, The electronic identification of the headblock (8-16-24 channel) automatically selects the corresponding audio parameters from memory.
 Six complete parameter sets, i.e. two for each tape type, can be stored for the three different headblocks.